 These signs do not occur all at the same time, and we do not have to experience all of these sensations.
 They are signs of profound internal transformations at cellular and DNA levels.

 Anxiety and depression may appear as a result of your lack of confidence in your abilities.
 You no longer recognize yourself and wish to redefine who you are and/or your journey.

 You may feel that you have not done everything you wanted or you feel restricted by your circumstances.
 For this reason, you may feel that you are stuck in life or there is an empty space in your life.

 Due to your insecurities, you start wondering if your beliefs are holding you back from developing or becoming the person you dream of being.
 You question your passions, your plans, your thoughts, trying to understand what really prevents you from being happier.

 5. Desperate Need of Stability

-This desire of reinventing yourself makes you feel restless.
+This desire for reinventing yourself makes you feel restless.
 Hence you wish to find the answer ASAP and re-create a balance in your life as the inner turmoil exhausts you.

-Why Is It OK to Have an Identity Crisis?
+Why Is It OK to Have This Type of Crisis?